Too Nearsighted for LASIK? Implantable Contact Lenses May Be Your Solution

 - Proven procedure that is familiar to ophthalmologists

 Dr. Hollingshead positions the Visian ICL between the iris and the eye’s natural lens, where it works with your natural optical system to allow light to better focus on the retina.

 The safety and effectiveness of the FDA-approved Visian ICL implantation procedure has been proven with over 85,000 implants worldwide.
 Unlike corneal refractive surgery, the Visian ICL does not permanently alter the structure of the eye.
 Instead, the phakic ICL is placed in the eye’s posterior chamber, where it works with the natural lens to correct vision.

 The Visian ICL also features UV eye protection, assisting in the prevention of the development of various eye disorders.
 UV rays may contribute to the development of macular degeneration, the leading cause of vision loss among older Americans, and cataracts, a major cause of visual impairment and blindness around the world.

 For testimonials, an animation of a Visian implantation procedure, and answers to frequently asked questions, visit www.visianinfo.com.

 Call Hollingshead Eye Center today to learn more about this amazing technology.

-The design of the Verisyse IOL provides proven precision and predictable results in correcting moderate to severe nearsightedness.
-It is made of PMMA, a material with a long track record of safety over the 50 years it has been used in replacement lenses implanted during cataract surgery.
+The Verisyse ICL corrects moderate to severe nearsightedness with proven precision and predictable results.
+It is made of PMMA, a material with a long track record of safety over the more than 50 years it has been used in replacement lenses implanted during cataract surgery.
 Verisyse is implanted between the cornea and the eye’s pupil.

 This lens implantation procedure has been performed more than 150,000 times worldwide.